betsee/betse/README.md

 ##### Optimized BLAS and LAPACK

-`betse` strongly recommends that optimized (rather than the unoptimized default) implementations of the BLAS and LAPACK APIs for linear algebra be used.
+BETSE strongly recommends that optimized (rather than the unoptimized default) implementations of the BLAS and LAPACK APIs for linear algebra be used.
 While there exist numerous alternatives both open-source (e.g., CBLAS) and proprietary (e.g., MKL), the following instructions assume use of either ATLAS